mjenior/tldr/README.md

 -   **Automated Research Agent**: Identifies knowledge gaps in the source material and uses web searches to find the missing information.
 -   **Customizable Output**: Supports different output tones and formats, including a final polished PDF report.
 -   **Objective Summary Evaluation**: Provides tools to score the quality of the generated summaries.
+-   **Prompt Injection Testing**: Tests the system for prompt injection vulnerabilities.

 ## Installation